oneconcern/datamon/docs/usage/datamon_repo_rename.md

 ### Options

 ```
+      --context (*) string   Set the context for datamon (default "dev")
       --force-yes            Bypass confirmation step
   -h, --help                 help for rename
       --repo (*) string      The name of this repository
 ```

 ### Options inherited from parent commands

 ```
       --config string             Set the config backend store to use (bucket name: do not set the scheme, e.g. 'gs://')
-      --context string            Set the context for datamon (default "dev")
       --format string             Pretty-print datamon objects using a Go template.
 Use '{{ printf "%#v" . }}' to explore available fields
       --loglevel string           The logging level.
 Levels by increasing order of verbosity: none, error, warn, info, debug (default "info")
       --metrics                   Toggle telemetry and metrics collection